zacaudette/gokafka-exercise/README.md

 # gokafka-exercise
 Golang Kafka exercise simulates temperature monitoring.
 It is composed of a Kafka instance and two services, publisher and subscriber.
-The **publisher** service writes randomly generated temperature readings in Celsius every second to the `celcius-readings` Kafka topic.
+The **publisher** service writes randomly generated temperature readings in Celsius every second to the `celcius-readings` topic.
-The **subscriber** service reads from the `celcius-readings` Kafka topic and output the data, a timestamp and the temperature, to stdout.
+The **subscriber** service reads from the `celcius-readings` topic and outputs the data, a timestamp and the temperature, to stdout.

 ## Prerequisites
 - Install [Golang](https://golang.org/doc/install)
 - Install [Docker](https://www.docker.com/get-started#h_installation) and [Docker Compose](https://docs.docker.com/compose/install/#install-compose)

 ## Running
-To run the services use `docker-compose up`
+To run the services use `docker-compose up`.
-The kafka service will start and output then the publisher and subscriber services will start.
+The kafka service will start and output its setup, then the publisher and subscriber services will start.
 After a couple of seconds the first messages received by the subscriber should output.

 Expected output: